HomeGuidesAPI Reference

 Use authenticated datafile in a secure environment

-You can fetch the Optimizely datafile from an authenticated endpoint using a server-side (only) Optimizely Feature Experimentation SDK.
-For more information, refer to Manage environments.
+You can fetch the Optimizely datafile from an authenticated endpoint using a server-side (only) Optimizely Feature Experimentation SDK, for example, the Java SDK.

 // fetch the datafile from an authenticated endpoint